P1rat3R00t/NSFW/README.md

 ### Executive Summary

-**Project NSFW** is a cutting-edge red/purple team research initiative that simulates a **fileless and polymorphic malware** framework, purpose-built for **Windows 11** environments.
-This project highlights the real-world feasibility of advanced cyberattacks that operate solely in memory and weaponize native system binaries (LOLBins), leaving minimal forensic traces.
-Drawing inspiration from NotPetya-class threats, NSFW demonstrates how adversaries can exploit Windows **print spooler services** for stealthy lateral movement and privilege escalation.
-The framework is designed not only to emulate sophisticated adversary actions, but also to support defender education in modern detection and mitigation strategies.
+**Project NSFW** is a red/purple team research initiative that simulates a **fileless malware** framework, purpose-built for **Windows 11** environments.
+This project is for educational and security research purposes only.

 ---